nginxinc/NGINX-Demos/consul-demo/README.md

      ```

 * Play with starting and stopping multiple containers.
 Starting a new container with SERVICE_TAG "production" will add that container to the Nginx upstream group automatically.
 Stopping a container will make the health checks to fail and removes that container from the upstream group.

+* The way this works is using [Watches](https://www.consul.io/docs/agent/watches.html) feature of Consul, eveytime there is a change in the list of services, a handler (script.sh) is invoked.
+This script gets the list of all Nginx Plus upstreams using its status and upstream_conf APIs, loops through all the containers registered with consul which are tagged with SERVICE_TAG "production" using this [Consul API](https://www.consul.io/docs/agent/http/catalog.html#catalog_services) and adds them to the upstream group using upstream_conf API if not present already.
+It also removes the upstreams from Nginx upstream group which are not registered in Consul.

 All the changes should be automatically reflected in the NGINX config and show up on the NGINX Plus Dashboard.